darrenyip/littleOSNotes/docs/Section2.md

 ld -T link.ld -melf_i386 loader.o -o kernel.elf
 ```

+Same as before, you will see the new created file called `kernel.elf` in your current working directory.

 ### 2.3.3 Obtaining GRUB

-We don't know what is the secret inside the file `stage2_eltorito`, but it is an important lootloader used in the book.
+We don't know what is the secret inside the file `stage2_eltorito`, but it is an important bootloader that used in the book.
 Download it by command:

 ```shell
 wget "http://littleosbook.github.com/files/stage2_eltorito"